jdavidbrandt/Falling_Bodies/README.md

 ## 1: Smaller masses are negligable in a planet's gravitational field

-Therefore, all objects that are relatively "small" (non-planet or moon-sized) fall at the same rate.
+Therefore, all objects that have relatively "small" mass (non-planet or moon-sized) fall at the same rate.
 Let's investigate what this depends on.

 Isaac Newton proved that